 The best smart speakers don't just play music — these smart home devices have a voice assistant built in, which lets you use the speaker for all sorts of tasks, such as looking up the news and weather, recipes, and controlling smart home devices, such as lights and locks.
 They can even change the channel on your TV.

-If you're already invested in a specific assistant, check out our guides to the best Alexa speakers and best Google Assistant speakers.
+If you're already invested in a specific assistant that's not Siri, check out our guides to the best Alexa speakers and best Google Assistant speakers.
 But if you're undecided see all of the best smart speakers below.

 What are the best smart speakers?